ros-gbp/opencv3-release/doc/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.markdown

 should be able to find OpenCV module.
 You have two options for that.

 -#  **Move the module to any folder in Python Path** : Python path can be found out by entering
-    import sys;print sys.path in Python terminal.
+    `import sys; print(sys.path)` in Python terminal.
 It will print out many locations.
 Move /usr/local/lib/python2.7/site-packages/cv2.so to any of this folder.
 For example,
     @code{.sh}
     su mv /usr/local/lib/python2.7/site-packages/cv2.so /usr/lib/python2.7/site-packages